What is Counselling? How does Counselling work?

 Increase of self-awareness: To identify blind spots, untapped assets, and even explore answers that the person refuses to see.

 Overall, Counselling involves CHANGE within the person.
-When we cannot change the situation, we CHANGE the person’s attitude, views, emotions, behaviour, and sometimes even their personalities.
+When we cannot change the situation, we CHANGE the person’s attitude, views, emotions, behaviour, habits, and sometimes even their personalities.

 What is Christian Counselling?